Skip to Main Content

 Planning Your Visit

 Nice Guys is located at Brativ Rohatyntsiv Street, 39, in central Lviv, which places it within walking distance of the older parts of the city.
-For current hours, booking options, and menu details, direct contact with the venue or an in-person visit is the most reliable method, as online information for this address is limited.
+The restaurant is open daily from 12 to 11 PM, and reservations are recommended.
 Lviv's restaurant culture generally supports walk-in dining at quieter periods, but weekends and early evenings in the city centre tend to fill faster than the relaxed atmosphere might suggest.
 Arriving slightly before your preferred dining time remains the practical standard across the city's mid-market tier.
-Those with specific dietary requirements should confirm details directly with the venue before visiting, as allergy and menu information is not centrally published for this address.

 For travellers building a broader itinerary, Lviv's dining scene rewards a multi-night visit.
 The city's different restaurant tiers serve genuinely different functions, and spending an evening at a more casual address like Nice Guys alongside a more formal meal at somewhere like Harmata gives a more complete picture of what the city's kitchens are doing than any single restaurant visit can provide.